 However, the use of these remedies seems to be coming to an end, both from a technical and commercial standpoint.

-Today, the percentage of child wells being drilled in the Eagle Ford has already reached 70% and, in the 3-year period since this percentage broke the 50% level, we have seen a steady reduction in unit well productivity.
+Today, the percentage of child wells being drilled in the Eagle Ford has already reached 70%, and in the 3-year period since this percentage broke the 50% level, we have seen a steady reduction in unit well productivity.

 In the Midland Wolfcamp basin of the Permian, the percentage of child wells has just reached 50%, and we are already starting to see a similar reduction in unit well productivity already seen in the Eagle Ford.